sushmaakoju/research-experience/university-of-new-hampshire/README.md

 ## Jan 2025 - May 2025, Teaching Assistant, UNH

+For employment verification: please contact <a href="http://www.theworknumber.com/"> the work number </a>.

 - I work as a Teaching Assistant for Machine Learning course.
 Responsibilities are to conduct Office Hours and grading homework assignments.

 ### Self-volunteered responsibilities outside of assigned TA responsibilities:

 - Responding to the questions on the Piazza to help students and designing grading rubric for each homework assignment.

+### Note

+Any works done after Sep 25th 2024 were outside the scope of funded projects.
+My works after Sep 25th 2024 do remain as volunteer works.

 ### Cite this repository